 When you should introduce them to your baby?

-I’m not sure how old baby has to be to introduce a sensory basket or if there is any rule.
-But in order to be efficient baby has to be able to sit and/or grab things using his hands.
+I’m not sure how old the baby has to be to introduce a sensory basket or if there is any rule for that.
+But in order to be efficient, your baby has to be able to sit and/or grab things using his hands.
 Why?
 Because you want them to explore all the objects you put in front of them.

 Create your own Easter Sensory Basket

-Having all these in mind let me show you how our basket looks like.
-You will be able to see that this is a spring sensory basket with some Easter touches
+Having all these in mind let me show you what our basket looks like.
+You will be able to see that this is a spring sensory basket with some Easter touches.

 Here’s what I’ve decided to add to my baby’s first sensory basket.
-He was around 7 months old back then.
+He was around 7 months old when I created this sensory basket.